Trump, GOP ally vow Confederate base names won’t change

 Defense policy bills approved by both the House and Senate would change the names of 10 Army posts that honor Confederate leaders.
 The two versions must be reconciled, but both bills were approved by veto-proof margins this week.

-White House press secretary Kayleigh McEnany said Friday that the White House would “leave that to Senator Inhofe as to how that works legislatively speaking,” but said Trump “was assured by Sen. Inhofe that that (provision) would be changing and that Republicans stood with the president on this.”
+White House press secretary Kayleigh McEnany said Friday the White House would “leave that to Senator Inhofe as to how that works legislatively speaking,” but said Trump “was assured by Sen. Inhofe that that (provision) would be changing and that Republicans stood with the president on this.”

-The top Democrat on the Senate Armed Services panel said Trump was “on the wrong side of history” trying to defend traitors who “fought to preserve slavery.”
+The top Democrat on the Senate Armed Services panel said Trump was “on the wrong side of history” in trying to defend traitors who “fought to preserve slavery.”

-“The diverse men and women of today’s United States Armed Forces are united in defending our nation and serving a cause greater than themselves,” said Sen. Jack Reed, D-R.I.
-“We should put their interests ahead of those who fought to preserve slavery.”
+“Nobody wants to erase history,” said Sen. Jack Reed, D-R.I.
+“We want to be truthful and honest about it and build a brighter, more inclusive future that lives up to our nation’s promise and core values.”

-If Trump vetoes a bill with a 3% pay raise for U.S. troops “in an attempt to get his way, it will severely backfire and he should be overridden by Congress,” Reed said.
+There are 10 Army posts named for Confederate military leaders, including Fort Hood in Texas, Fort Benning in Georgia, Fort Bragg in North Carolina and Forts Robert E. Lee and A.P.
+Hill in Virginia.
+The House bill would require the base names to be changed within a year, while the Senate would give the military three years to rename them.

 Forty-nine GOP senators voted for the defense bill that includes the base-renaming, while just four Republicans voted against it.
 Thirty-seven Democrats supported the bill, and 10 opposed it.
 The $741 billion measure would authorize all defense programs worldwide.